JoulesCasas87/LabVIEW-Morse-Code-Two-Way-Com-System/README.md

 ## Installation

-Download the VI Program.
+Download the VI Program in releases.
 Program requires the use of National Instruments LabVIEW Software and its proprietary Data Acquisition System.
 An Excel file is required for translation from string to morse code signals and vice versa.

 ## Usage